Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation: Abstract

 \section{Abstract}

-The simulation-based testing is essential for safely implementing autonomous vehicles (AVs) on roads, necessitating simulated traffic environments that dynamically interact with the Vehicle Under Test (VUT).
+The simulation-based testing is essential for safely implementing autonomous vehicles (AV) on roads, necessitating simulated traffic environments that dynamically interact with the Vehicle Under Test (VUT).
 This study introduces a VUT-Centered environmental Dynamics Inference (VCDI) model for realistic, interactive, and diverse background traffic simulation.
-VCDI is built on a Transformer-based trajectory inference model to generate trajectories for background objects.
-Serving the purpose of AV testing, VCDI additionally considers VUT-centered interactivity and scenario diversity using a conditional inference framework.
-First, the VUT future motion is taken as an augmented model input to bridge the interaction between VUT and background objects.
-Second, to enrich the scenario diversity, a Bayesian-network-based cost function module is designed.
-The module, learned in a distributional form, captures the uncertainty of the VUT's strategy, triggering various scenario evolution.
+Serving the purpose of AV testing, VCDI employs Transformer-based modules in a conditional trajectory inference framework to simulate VUT-centered driving interaction events.
+First, the VUT future motion is taken as an augmented model input to bridge the action dependence between VUT and background objects.
+Second, to enrich the scenario diversity, a Gaussian-distributional cost function module is designed to capture the uncertainty of the VUT's strategy, triggering various scenario evolution.
 Experimental results validate VCDI's trajectory-level simulation precision which outperforms the state-of-the-art trajectory prediction work.
 The flexibility of the distributional cost function allows VCDI to provide diverse-yet-realistic scenarios for AV testing.
-We demonstrate such capability by modifying the anticipation to VUT's cost-based strategy and thus achieve multiple testing scenarios with explainable background traffic evolution.
+We demonstrate such capability by modifying the anticipation to the VUT's cost-based strategy and thus achieve multiple testing scenarios with explainable background traffic evolution.
+Codes are available at \url{https://github.com/YNYSNL/VCDI}.